RennanD/FullJs-CLI/readme.md

 # fulljs CLI

-A CLI for node with express e react.
+A CLI for node with express and react.